 Once upon a time, decorating a Christmas tree meant balancing candles on branches.
 But in 1882, holiday lights went electric, with the first string of hand-wired lights placed on a tree.
-While that practice was a big improvement, electricity still poses dangers of its own.
+While that practice was a big improvement in term of safety, electricity still poses dangers of its own.

 “Be sure and stay away from power lines when you’re hanging outdoor lights.
 That includes any ladders you may be using,” said Arlo Christensen, director of Safety, Training & Health for OPPD.
 “That includes ladders.
 Always look up and be aware of your surroundings.”